Spring Cleaning Projects Made Easy With a Pressure Washer

 Gutter Cleaning and House Substrate

 Winter can leave a mess in your gutters and on your siding.
-No matter if you’re working with vinyl, stucco, brick or otherwise, a pressure washer is a good way to provide all over cleaning for your home.
-Start with the gutters.
-Make sure they are clear of fall and winter debris then inspect to make sure gutters are attached and in working order.
-Any mess that falls onto the house can be quickly cleaned up with the sprayer.
+Whether you are working with vinyl, brick, stucco, or otherwise, pressure washing can provide an all-over cleaning of your home exterior.
+Begin with the gutter cleaning.
+Clear any fall and winter debris and then check to make sure that your gutters are still firmly fastened and in good condition.
+By working from the top down, you don’t have to dirty any lower cleaning, and any debris or mess that falls onto the house can be cleaned as you work your way down.

 Driveway, Walkways and Front Steps